 The Republic of Kenya Lies along the Indian Ocean at the equator.
-It is bordered by Ethiopia at the north and Somalia to the northeast, Tanzania to the south and Ugande and Lake Victoria to the west.
+It encoumpanies 580,000 km².
+It is bordered by Ethiopia at the north and Somalia to the northeast, Tanzania to the south and Uganda and Lake Victoria to the west.

 History of Kenya

-The principal cash crops are coffee and tea, but they also grow fruit, vegetables and flowers or the supermarkets for Europe.
-Another area, one third of the country, is arid and semi-arid with very little rain and that is where nomads live.
+The principal cash crops are coffee and tea, but the country also grows fruit, vegetables and flowers or the supermarkets for Europe.
+Another area, which is one third of the country, is arid and semi-arid with very little rain and that is where nomads live.
 Along the Indian Ocean you will find beautiful silver sandy beaches.
 A coral reef runs along the entire length of the coast line which protects the country from storms and shark.

 Cattle Herding and European Additions

-Cattle herding also has a long history in Kenya, which provided meat, milk, butter and blood.
-The cattle are primarily in Western Kenya and drought has affected their herds in recent years.
+Cattle herding also has a long history in Kenya, which provides meat, milk, butter and blood.
+The cattle are primarily in Western Kenya, and drought has affected their herds in recent years.

 When the Europeans arrived they brought white potatoes, cucumbers and tomatoes.
 The British also imported thousands of Indians for labor, which introduced curries (spicy dishes made with curry spice); chapattis (flat, disk-shaped bread made of wheat flour, water, and salt) and chutneys (a relish made of spices, herbs, and/or fruit) became a traditional Sunday lunch for many Kenyans.